 ESC noted that other countries fund Oncotype DX.
-The National Institute for Health and Care Excellence (NICE) recommended it in 2013 for coverage under the England's National Health Service (NHS), for use in early-stage ER+, HER2-, node-negative invasive breast cancer patients with 'intermediate risk'.
+The National Institute for Health and Care Excellence (NICE) recommended it in 2013 for coverage under England's National Health Service (NHS), for use in early-stage ER-positive, HER2-negative, node-negative invasive breast cancer patients with 'intermediate risk'.
 Coverage was renewed in 2018 and expanded to include patients with micrometastases.
-Node-positive disease is not yet covered by the NHS, but some patients are covered by private insurance.
+Node-positive disease is not covered by England's NHS, but some patients are covered by private insurance.

 Oncotype DX is publicly funded for almost all eligible patients in England, with no patient co-payment.
-Genomic Health Inc. estimates that 95% of the trusts serving breast cancer patients in the UK use the test, and over 22,000 women in the UK had undergone the test as of late 2018.
+Genomic Health Inc. estimated that 95% of the trusts serving breast cancer patients in the UK use the test, and over 22,000 women in the UK had undergone the test as of late 2018.